-Getting perspectives from European researchers: An interview with ERC grantee and UiB researcher Saket Saurabh
+Visions, needs and requirements for (future) research environments: An exploration with ERC grantee and UiB researcher Saket Saurabh

-Researchers are at the very heart of the EOSC: So what do researchers really need to do outstanding research, and to produce high-impact research results?
-Moreover, how do they think the EOSC could support them in their research endeavors?
-Let’s see what theoretical computer scientist Saket Saurabh has to say.
+Researchers are at the very heart of the EOSC: So what do researchers really need to do cutting-edge research?
+How do they think the EOSC could support them in their endeavors?
+Let's see what theoretical computer scientist Saket Saurabh has to say.

 For further information on Saket Saurabh’s ERC funded project on big data, please visit this link.

 EOSC: By joining efforts we might achieve more than as individuals

 BS: What is your work currently focused on?

 SS: We focus on hard optimization problems – in a technical language, these are called np-hard problems.
 In practice such problems are very hard to solve, and hence these problems can be solved exactly for only small problem sizes.
 That is why we draw on e.g. finding approximate solutions or some subclasses of inputs to solve practical problems.